 HTC was the first mobile manufacturer to produce handsets using Google's Android software, and these took Western consumer markets by storm between 2008 and 2010, eclipsing the popularity of devices from far more established developers.
 At its peak, HTC was one of the world's top five smartphone manufacturers, but sales began to slow sharply towards the end of 2011 as that early lead was eclipsed by new models from Samsung and others.
 Sales have slumped alarmingly since then, falling from a peak of over 43m units in 2011 to fewer than 5m devices in 2017.
-(The company no longer breaks out smartphone volumes).
-The range is now led by the top of the range U smartphone series and mid-range Desire.
+The company no longer breaks out smartphone volumes but sales are now too low even to register on third-party researchers' radar, possibly as few as just 2m annually.
+What is left of the model range is now led by high-end U smartphones and mid-range Desire.
 As a result of its pioneering development of Android-powered devices, HTC was appointed early on by Google to produce that company's Pixel and Nexus smartphones.
 In 2017, Google acquired the bulk of HTC's development team working on those handsets, which the Taiwanese company continues to manufacture under contract.
 Contract manufacturing now represents arguably the most important source of group revenues.
 Almost as important, though still small, is virtual reality.
 In perhaps its boldest move, HTC was the first tech developer to launch a high-end VR system, the HTC Vive, in 2016, in partnership with software platform Steam.
 This is still arguably the most advanced VR headset on the market, and still the global market leader in dedicated headsets by market share.
 In another, though less successful experiment, HTC acquired a controlling stake in Dr Dre's Beats Audio business in 2011 in order to incorporate that technology into a new range of high-end handsets.
 However, the strategy didn't work out and it sold the shares after two years.
 (Beats was eventually acquired by Apple instead).
-The group was founded in 1997 as High Tech Computer Corporation primarily to make private label handsets for wireless service providers.
-Co-founder Cher Wang is chairman and replaced Peter Chou as CEO in 2015.
-Revenues have plunged from a high of approx US $15bn in 2011 to just $2.0bn for 2017.
-The company has recorded a series of sizeable losses each year since 2015.
-Subscribers may access account assignments and contact information.
-The searchable account assignments database is available to full subscribers to Adbrands.net premium services.
-Click here to access Adbrands account assignments (subscribers only); or see here for information on how to subscribe.
+HTC was founded in 1997 as High Tech Computer Corporation primarily to make private label handsets for wireless service providers.
+Co-founder Cher Wang is chairman; Yves Maitre was appointed as CEO in 2019.
+Revenues have plunged from a high of approx US $15bn in 2011 to approx $325m for 2019.
+In the latter year alone, revenues fell by more than 50%.
+The company has recorded a series of sizeable losses virtually every year since 2015.
+The deficit for 2019 was approx $305m.
+The only exception was 2018, which enjoyed a one-off boost from the sale to Google.

 Which agencies handle advertising for HTC?
 Find out more from Adbrands Account Assignments